cjdbarlow/Part-One/circle-system.md

 * Increased circuit resistance
 * Requires soda lime, which can be toxic
     * Produces Compound A-E from sevoflurane
-    * Produces carbon monoxide from desflurane and isoflurane/enflurane
+    * Produces carbon monoxide from desflurane, isoflurane, and enflurane
     * Dangerous if aspirated

 ---